Scalar Functions¶

 Arguments¶

 expression: Expression to evaluate.
-Can be a constant, column, or function, and any combination of arithmetic or string operators.
+The expression can be a constant, column, or function, and any combination of operators.

 Example¶